-One of the most common causes of death in young lambs is pneumonia, a respiratory disease whereby the lungs become infected and inflamed.
+Pneumonia in lambs is one of the most common causes of death in young lambs.
+It is a respiratory disease whereby the lungs become infected and inflamed.

 For orphaned lambs inadequate colostrum intake at birth and exposure to extreme cold and rain is a precursor for this disease.

 Bottle fed lambs can developing aspirate pneumonia which occurs when a teat is too fast and milk is breathed into the lungs.
 As a result it is very important to give bottle fed lambs lots of small breaks during feeding and to check teats do not run too quickly.